 Obligation to be insured

-Liability insurance of the General Meeting Officers will become mandatory in the near future (no later than June 13, 2021).
-For the moment, this insurance product is made compulsory in several declarations of co-ownership.
+Liability insurance of the General Meeting Officers will become mandatory on April 15, 2021.
 It covers the civil liability of the president and the secretary of the general meeting along with that of the other persons entrusted with its orderly process.
 The declaration of co-ownership can also specify the amount of coverage.
 This insurance not only aims to protect the general meeting officers, it also allows the syndicate and co-owners to be adequately covered, in the event that a general meeting officer is at fault, makes mistakes or omissions, or is negligent in the performance of his duties.

 The civil liability policies of the general meeting officers do not cover all situations involving legal liability.
 They usually include several exclusions.
 For example, damage caused by intentional fault and gross negligence, as well as fraudulent acts, are generally not covered.